China Open: Dominic Thiem fights back in semis, books his place year-end ATP Finals

-Top seed Dominic Thiem fought back from a set down to reach the final of the China Open on Saturday – and also book his place at the season-ending ATP Finals.
+Top seed Dominic Thiem fought back from a set down to reach the final in the men’s draw – and also book his place at the season-ending ATP Finals.

-The 26-year-old Thiem, ranked fifth in the world, beat former number one Andy Murray on Friday and is one victory away from a 15th career title.

-But he already has reason to celebrate because the triumph over Russia’s Khachanov sealed his spot in the prestigious Finals in London next month.

-“For me personally, it was one big goal when I started into the season, I’m very, very happy that I made it again,” said Thiem.
+Thiem, who has now reached the ATP Finals for a fourth time in a row, said: “For me personally, it was one big goal when I started into the season, I’m very, very happy that I made it (the London Finals) again.

 “But it’s not because of today’s win, it’s because of all the season.”